andyzhang50/Freestyle-Hero/README.md

 # Freestyle Hero

 Freestyle Hero is an app on which you can test your freestyle rap skills.
-Every few seconds a new word would appear on screen, and you would have to try to incorporate that word into your rap.
+Every few seconds a new word would appear on screen, and you are to incorporate that word into your rap.
 You can set a beat to rap to, toggle bewteen easy and hard words, and choose the rate at which new words appear.

 ## Android Version Targeting